jonfroehlich/ArduinoGraphTutorials/README.md

 }
 ```

-Note how you do not have to print the character '\n' as this is simply the newline character and automatically added by the println function

 ## Serial Port Data Format (Examples 5-6)
 For examples #5 and #6, there is a more advanced comma-separated format:
 ```